Mossend EuroTerminal

 Mossend EuroTerminal is a freight-handling station in Mossend.
 It is situated across the line from the Mossend Railhead.

 History

 In 1991, the site was selected by British Rail for the only Scottish facility for handling freight arriving in Great Britain from the Channel Tunnel.
 It was constructed on mostly greenfield land.
 It opened in 1994.
 However, demand for international rail freight failed to meet expectations.

 In August 2021, it was announced that the site would be leased to Maritime Intermodal from 1 October 2021.

 Operation

-The facility is operated by DB Schenker.
+The facility is operated by DB Cargo UK.
 It is used for the transfer of freight from rail to road and vice versa, for swapping freight between electric and diesel locomotives, and as a stopping point for crew changes.